camunda/camunda-bpm-examples/servicetask/service-invocation-synchronous/README.md

 ![Configure Java Deleagte using camunda Modeler][2]

-## Invocation Semantics
+## How does it work?

+If you are impatient, just have a look at the [unit test][4].

-By default, the process engine always uses the client thread to do work.
+By default, the process engine uses the client thread to do work.
 In this example, the unit test triggers the process engine using the `completeTask()` method.
 The process engine uses that very thread to advance execution from the user task to the service task and invoke the `execute()`-Method provided by the `Java Delegate` implementation: